Centre for Urban Innovation design unveiled

 “The striking design of the Centre for Urban Innovation preserves the building’s rich history while transforming it into a modern state-of-the-art research facility,” said Ryerson President and Vice-Chancellor Mohamed Lachemi.
 “We are grateful for the investments from the provincial and federal governments, which will create new spaces and opportunities for Ryerson researchers to collaborate on finding solutions to critical to urban issues.”

 The interdisciplinary hub will bring together researchers working in:

 “The Centre for Urban Innovation will inspire transformational ideas and help them grow into the breakthroughs our world needs,” said Minister of Finance Bill Morneau.
 “Our government will continue to support Canada’s innovators here at Ryerson University and across the country, as they improve our daily lives, tackle our shared challenges and create the middle-class jobs of today and tomorrow.”

-Built in 1886, the Gerrard Street E. site was the first school of pharmacy in Canada, external link and at that time the only teaching centre for the profession.
+Built in 1886, the Gerrard Street E. site was the first school of pharmacy in Canada, external link, opens in new window and at that time the only teaching centre for the profession.
 In 1963, Ryerson acquired the heritage site which housed the university’s department of architectural technology and later Ryerson’s performance and journalism programs.

 Moriyama & Teshima Architects’ (MTA) design preserves the original three-storey historic building, inserting two additions with green roofs.
 These purpose-built facilities dedicated to research are joined to the heritage building with sky-lit open spaces, celebrating the distinctive features of the original 1880s lab.
 The major spaces within the building will be retained, including the original 19th-century lecture hall.
 As part of Ryerson’s long-standing commitment to sustainability, the project is designed to LEED Silver standards, adaptively reusing the existing building and reducing the construction footprint.